Learning To Spot Fake News: Start With A Gut Check

 Their efforts will be published, in the hope of helping others get to the truth a little faster.
 You can see some initial efforts at this link.

-For example, last spring, students at Western Kentucky University took up the question "Are the protestors against Trump being paid to protest?"
+For example, last spring, students at Western Kentucky University took up the question "Are the protesters against Trump being paid to protest?"
 The students traced the claim back to a Tweet by an Austin, Texas, resident that was later retracted.
 But his retraction, they found, received much less notice than his original, baseless statement.

 The speed of a lie

-I asked Caulfield if the protestor example doesn't point up a problem with trying to leverage education to combat hoaxes in the first place.
+I asked Caulfield whether the protester example doesn't point up a problem with trying to leverage education to combat hoaxes in the first place.
 He's asking students to take "90 seconds to two minutes" to confirm something before passing it along.

-That's certainly faster than other media literacy methods.
+That is certainly faster than other media literacy methods.
 But half-truths and misstatements, meanwhile, spread entirely unchecked.

 That's the meaning behind the maxim "A lie can travel halfway around the world before the truth can get its boots on."
 (Who said this?
 Probably not Mark Twain.
 Jonathan Swift said something similar, according to this site.)